arealamericanparty/oneamericandream.org/README.md

 http://oneamericandream.org

+All Pull Requests that meet the specified requirments below will be accepted and published as is.

 We The People publish this static website to the open internet in an effor to publicly commit, record and track the one american dream each american has in thier mind, body and soul.